Migrants on Greek islands 'on edge of catastrophe': Council of Europe

 The situation for migrants in camps on Greek islands is "explosive" and "on the edge of catastrophe", the Council of Europe's Commissioner for Human Rights said Thursday.

+Greece has once again become the main point of entry for people seeking asylum in Europe and it is struggling to accommodate them despite the availability of EU funds.

-"The situation of migrants, including asylum seekers, in the Greek Aegean islands has dramatically worsened over the past 12 months.
-Urgent measures are needed to address the desperate conditions in which thousands of human beings are living," Dunja Mijatovic told reporters at the end of a five-day visit.
+"The situation of migrants, including asylum seekers, in the Greek Aegean islands has dramatically worsened over the past 12 months," Dunja Mijatovic told reporters at the end of a five-day visit.

-Greece has once again become the main point of entry for people seeking asylum in Europe, and the country is struggling to accommodate over 70,000 migrants and refugees on its soil.
+"Urgent measures are needed to address the desperate conditions in which thousands of human beings are living.
+What we see in practice is telling me that human rights are not respected.
+This is an unacceptable situation," she said.

 Despite regular relocations to the mainland, there are over 34,000 people living in overcrowded Greek island camps.